nex3/nex3.github.io/source/blog/337-i-really-do-think-you-should-learn-to-use-the-linux-command-line.md

   `ls --all --quote-name`.
 (In some cases, for historical reasons, some options may *only* be available in short form.)

-* "But Natalie," you ask, "how do you I which options a command will even recognize?"
+* "But Natalie," you ask, "how do I know which options a command will even recognize?"
 There are a few ways.
 Just about every command takes a `--help` option that prints basic information about how to run a command and its
   options: